Last Updated On October 9th, 2020

-Before you start cleaning your rice cooker, it is best reading the included user’s manual.
-The following safety precaution will make sure that you clean your rice cooker correctly, without damaging your cooker.
+Before you start cleaning your rice cooker, it is best to read the included user’s manual.
+The following safety precaution will make sure that you clean your rice cooker correctly, without damaging the cooker.

 - The most important rule with any electrical appliance s not to expose any of the electrical parts to water.
 The base of your rice cooker that plugs into an electrical outlet, should be kept dry and should never be plunged in water.
 This includes the hot plate inside the cooker that provides the heat when you turn it on.

 - To get started, remove the lid and take a look at the hotplate inside.
 Never try to clean the hotplate portion of the cooker until it is completely cool.

 - It is recommended to unplugging the appliance and waiting for at least 20 to 30 minutes before cleaning.